 |GENG 602-01||Writing Fiction||Thursdays, 6:00 - 9:00 pm||Sal Pane||Room TBD|

-|GENG 621-01||Chaucer & The Unruly Other||Mondays, 6:00 - 9:00 pm||Dr. Martin Warren||Room TBD|
+|GENG 621-01||Telling Tales: A Chaucer Remix||Mondays, 6:00 - 9:00 pm||Dr. Martin Warren||Room TBD|

 In a recent piece, "The Location of Literature: The Transnational Book and the Migrant Writer," Rebecca Wolkowitz suggests that "contemporary literature in the age of globalization is, in many ways, a COMPARATIVE literature: works circulate in many literary systems at once, and can-- some would say, need [to]--be read within severe national traditions" (my emphasis).
 In this course, we will examine the premise of this claim, examining a range of texts within the context of some of the vast changes that have taken place in the global economy in the last twenty years.
 We will focus on just a few distinctive feature of the present conjuncture: the political economy of transnationalism--how the acceleration in transnational capital accumulation and the accompanying dispossession of the poor and rise in migrant and refugee populations (especially in/from the Global South), have been highlighted or displaced in the transnational text; the emergence of a transnational citizen --how questions about citizenship have evolved at a time when national borders have become both more rigid and more fluid; gender in a transnational world--how gender has been used to demarcate and negotiate political and economic conflicts; and finally, the idea of transnational ethics-- how the events of 9/11 and the subsequent "war on terror" have realigned our notions of human rights.
 The texts we will read do not merely serve as "vessels" for economic or social positions, nor are they simply allied or resistant to dominant neoliberal paradigms; instead, like most texts, they yield contradictory "meanings," and we will consider ways in which these texts succeed or fail within the conditions of their own production.
 The course will explore a range of voices, including Arvind Adiga, Anthony Appiah, Giovanni Arrighi, Alain Badiou, Judith Butler, Rey Chow, Teju Cole, Amma Darko, David Harvey, Eduardo Galeano, Muhammed Hanif, Caren Kaplan, Arundhati Roy, Amartya Sen, Gayatri Spivak, and Slavoj Zizek.
 Each student will write blog entries, a mid-term paper, and a final essay, and s/he will also be responsible for an extended presentation.
 A list of books and films will be available at the end of the fall semester.
 This course satisfies the Multicultural Literature distribution requirement and counts as one 600-level course.
+This course also satisfies the Literature in a Global, Transatlantic, or Transnational Perspective for new curriculum.
 Prerequisite: GENG 513 or permission of the instructor.

 |GENG 660-01||Transnational Lit in the Age of Neoliberalism||Wednesdays, 6:00 - 9:00 pm||Dr. Kanishka Chowdhury||Room TBD|